Skip to Main Content

 There are bins for titles from A-Z. HOWEVER, the Leveled Reader Station is significantly more helpful for books in the A-I range.
 More complex books generally are in other sections of the library.
 If you need a book which is more complex, the second method below will likely be more helpful to you.

-Researching Level Online - NoveList Plus
+2. Researching Level Online - NoveList Plus

-You can also look up books you have already found.
-The best way to do this, is to first identify a book.
+First, identify a book.
 As a reminder, this is for more standard books and generally not for those which are written as parts of a publisher series of pre-leveled books.
 Then,

 1. Identify the text complexity (Lexile Measure, Fountas & Pinnell Level, etc.)